Kamut Flour Bread Recipe

 - Cover and let rest for 2 more hours or until tripled in size.

-- Divide the dough on a clean surface dusted with flour and form 2 dough balls.
-Transfer each to a floured proofing basket, cover with a towel and let proof for 60 to 90 minutes.
+- Divide the dough on a clean surface dusted with flour and form 2 taught dough balls.
+Transfer each to a floured proofing basket, cover with a towel, and let proof for 60 to 90 minutes.

-- Place 2 Dutch oven pots into an oven and preheat to 500° and let sit for 30 minutes.
+- Place 2 Dutch oven pots into an oven preheated to 500° and let them sit for 30 minutes.

 - Remove the pots and place the dough carefully into each Dutch oven.
-Cover and bake for 30 minutes, then uncover and bake for another 20 to 25 minutes or until the outside of the bread is dark brown.
+Score it with a bread knife or blade, cover, and bake for 30 minutes, then uncover and bake for another 20 to 25 minutes or until the outside of the bread is dark brown.

 - Set on a cooling rack for 30 minutes.